Mary, mother of Jesus: Anglican

 The various churches that form the Anglican Communion and the Continuing Anglican movement have different views on Marian doctrines and venerative practices given that there is no single church with universal authority within the Communion and that the mother church (the Church of England) understands itself to be both "Catholic" and "Reformed".
-Thus unlike the Protestant churches at large, the Anglican Communion includes segments which still retain some veneration of Mary.
+The Anglican Communion includes segments which still retain some veneration of Mary.

-Mary's special position within God's purpose of salvation as "God-bearer" is recognised in a number of ways by some Anglican Christians.
+Mary's special position within God's purpose of salvation as "God-bearer" is recognized in a number of ways by some Anglican Christians.
 All the member churches of the Anglican Communion affirm in the historic creeds that Jesus was born of the Virgin Mary, and celebrates the feast days of the Presentation of Christ in the Temple.
 This feast is called in older prayer books the Purification of the Blessed Virgin Mary on 2 February.
 The Annunciation of our Lord to the Blessed Virgin on 25 March was from before the time of Bede until the 18th century New Year's Day in England.
 The Annunciation is called the "Annunciation of our Lady" in the 1662 Book of Common Prayer.
 Anglicans also celebrate in the Visitation of the Blessed Virgin on 31 May, though in some provinces the traditional date of 2 July is kept.
 The feast of the St. Mary the Virgin is observed on the traditional day of the Assumption, 15 August.
 The Nativity of the Blessed Virgin is kept on 8 September.